wikimedia/design-codex/packages/codex-docs/docs/contributing/designing-new-components.md

 ![Select component properties example](../assets/designing-new-components/design-component-component-properties.png)

-#### States
+#### Interaction states

-The *States* section is one of the most relevant parts of a component’s specifications.
+The *Interaction states* section is one of the most relevant parts of a component’s specifications.
 It should document the visual properties that a given component presents in each one of its possible interaction states.
 The states of all the individual component variants (if present) should be showcased here too.

 ![Select component states design example](../assets/designing-new-components/design-component-states.png)